sailscastshq/docs.sailscasts.com/docs/klean-ui/components/schedule-picker.md

 - `in 5 minutes`
 - `in one hour`

 The interpreted date, time, and IANA timezone remain visible.
-Press Enter or choose **Use this time** to commit.
-Until then, the named hidden form value retains the last confirmed ISO instant.
-An incomplete phrase, parser mistake, or abandoned edit cannot silently reschedule server work.
+Press Enter, leave the complete picker, or choose **Use this time** to commit.
+Moving focus between the text field, Calendar, time list, and footer action does not commit prematurely.
+Until a valid commit point, the named hidden form value retains the last valid ISO instant.
+An incomplete phrase, parser mistake, or abandoned invalid edit cannot silently reschedule server work.

 Relative durations retain exact seconds.
 If the reference instant is 13:07:30 in Lagos, `in 5 minutes` proposes 13:12:30 and stores the matching UTC instant.